splunk/splunk-app-examples/setup_pages/README.md

 ## See also

-* [Enable first-run configuration with setup pages in Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/setuppage) in the Splunk *Developer Guide*.
+* [Enable first-run configuration with setup pages in Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/setuppage) in the Splunk *Developer Guide*